murilorr90/laravel-crawler/resources/docs/source/index.md

         ],
         "preco_max": [
             "The preco max must be an integer.",
-            "The preco max must be greater than or equal 5.", "The preco max must be between 2000 and 2000000."
+            "The preco max must be between 2000 and 2000000."
         ],
         "km_min": [